NIH Applicant Assistance Program for Small Businesses

 Learn more about AAP on the Inside NIA blog.

 The program is offered once per funding period, roughly 3 months before standard due dates.
-The next application cycle will open in spring 2021.
+The next application cycle will open in late summer 2021.

 AAP is open to current and future small businesses and entrepreneurs developing innovative technology ideas for health care.
 Eligible AAP applicants have never received a small business grant award from NIH or received an award prior to 2010.
 Applicants must be planning to apply for a Phase I SBIR (R43) or STTR (R41) grant.
 Direct-to-Phase II and Fast-Track applicants are not eligible for AAP.